sgoldenlab/simba/docs/Scenario1.md

 ### Step 4: Outlier Correction

 Outlier correction is used to correct gross tracking inaccuracies by detecting outliers based on movements and locations of body parts in relation to the animal body length.
-For more details, please click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf)
+For more details, please click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf).
+The annotation options are based upon the yaml.config settings, and we suggest that defaults be kept.
+The only values that must be manually entered in the Settings menu are the Location and Movement Criterion, explained below.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/outliercorrection.PNG" width="156" height="109" />